ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/index.md

 * Lecture in small chunks, divided up by "now apply this".
     * Live coding, alternating with students try it.
 * Sometimes its just "work on this project" and teacher walks around and just helps students with
+* Exams take the form, typically of quizzes and unit tests (exam at end of each unit).

 </div>